reillyoc/Fast-Slow-Stability/README.md

 # Julia
-Julia scripts are numbered 1-3 in the order they appear in the manuscript
+Julia scripts are numbered 1-3 in the order they appear in the manuscript Throughout scripts, figures are saved via file path.
+For proper functionality ensure file paths are changed.

 (1) A discrete ricker population model (Fig. 2A)

-(2) A deterministic and stochastic Rozensweig-MacArthur CR model with dampening (Fig. 2B; Fig S1)
+(2) A deterministic and stochastic Rozensweig-MacArthur CR model with dampening (Fig. 2B; Fig S1).

+**Important to Note: Script (2), dampening is modulated by changing parameter D.

 (3) A 5 trophospecies generalist food web module (Fig. 2C; Fig. 4C)